 Development & Mainstreaming

-The Prevention, Partnership and Family Support is a major research and evaluation study on a programme of Prevention, Early Intervention and Family Support being implemented by Tusla, Ireland’s Child and Family Agency.
-The programme stakeholders include Tusla, the Child and Family Agency; National University of Ireland, Galway; the Atlantic Philanthropies, Ireland; Galway University Foundation and the Department of Children and Youth Affairs (DCYA).
+The Prevention, Partnership and Family Support Programme is implemented collaboratevily by Tusla and partner organisations.
+The Programme stakeholders include Tusla - the Child and Family Agency; National University of Ireland Galway; the Atlantic Philanthropies, Ireland; Galway University Foundation and the Department of Children and Youth Affairs (DCYA).